 Trading venue Y is a PFOF trading venue operating with a regulated market license.
-Our data shows the trading venue seems to handle retail client orders from primarily one low-cost broker and in smaller number of trades some more traditional brokers.
+Our data shows the trading venue seems to handle retail client orders from primarily one low-cost broker.
 Trading venue Y has one market maker acting as the counterparty for nearly all retail client orders in shares.

-PFOF trading venue Y Execution prices vs other trading venues Worse Similar Better Execution price vs other venues 81.5% 11.7% 6.8% Based on > 35,000 transactions Execution price vs Euronext Amsterdam 83.3% 9.8% 6.9% Based on 29,940 transactions Price improv ement or deteriora tion Average price deterioration vs Euronext Amsterdam 11.5 bps Based on 29,940 transactions Average price deterioration for a trade of € 1,000 € 1.15 Based on 29,940 transactions Average price deterioration for a trade of € 3,000 € 3.46 Based on 29,940 transactions
+PFOF trading venue Y Execution prices vs other trading venues Worse Similar Better Execution price vs other venues 81.5% 11.7% 6.8% Based on > 35,000 transactions Execution price vs Euronext Amsterdam 83.3% 9.8% 6.9% Based on 29,940 transactions Price improv ement or deteriorat ion Average price deterioration vs Euronext Amsterdam11.5 bpsBased on 29,940 transactions Average price deterioration for a trade of € 1,000 € 1.15 Based on 29,940 transactions Average price deterioration for a trade of € 3,000 € 3.46 Based on 29,940 transactions